szepeviktor/composer-envato/README.md

 :bulb: Please use the vendor name `envato` for consistency.

-The personal token can also be read from an environment variable:
+The personal token can also be read from an environment variable or a `.env` file.
+Create a `.env` file, where the `composer.json` file lives, and add the following:

 ```
 ENVATO_TOKEN="<YOUR ENVATO PERSONAL TOKEN FROM https://build.envato.com/create-token>"